 Business funding is essential for most business owners at some point in their growth.
 But finding the right lender and loan package for your specific situation isn’t always easy.

-How important is it to have a lending source that you can trust, and count on to be there when you need them?
-Look at the chart below to discover just how common cash-flow challenges are, and the devastating effects that those challenges can have on your business.
+How important is it to have a lending source that you can trust and count on to be there when you need them?
+Cash flow challenges are common in the business world and are one of the top reasons small businesses fail.

 You may know that 82 percent of small businesses that fail have experienced cash flow issues.
 That’s an alarming statistic for any business owner to digest.

-Most business owners start out looking to traditional lenders such as banks for financing.
-However, according to 2017 finance statistics banks only approve 24 percent of loans.
+Most business owners start out looking to large, traditional lenders such as banks for financing.
+However, according to 2020 statistics, banks only approve 28 percent of loans.

-Even if you’re one of the lucky few that gets approved, the loan process is lengthy (weeks or months) and requires a large amount of financial data, supporting paperwork and collateral to qualify.
-By the time funding is received, you may have missed an opportunity to profit or your business may have suffered due to the delay.
+Even if you’re one of the lucky few that gets approved, the loan process can be lengthy (it can take weeks or months) and often requires a large amount of financial data, supporting paperwork, and collateral to qualify.
+By the time funding is received, you may have missed an opportunity to profit, or your business may have suffered due to the delay.

 Small Business Administration (SBA) Loan

 Small Business Administration (SBA) loans are long-term financing.
-Maturity of an SBA loan depends on your repayment schedule, what the loan is for, and life of any assets purchased using the funds.
-For instance, maturity on working capital is 7 years, equipment 10 years, and real estate 25 years.
-These loans take months to complete and the approval rate is extremely low.
+The maturity of an SBA loan depends on your repayment schedule, what the loan is for, and the life of any assets purchased using the funds.
+For instance, maturity on working capital is 10 years, equipment 10 years, and real estate 25 years.
+Applications for SBA loans can often take months to complete, and the approval rate may be low.